graves/awful_security_news/README.md

 The index page and individual posts are written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), compiled using mdBook, and it's output pushed to my [awful_security_news repo](https://github.com/graves/awful_security_news).

-The result is a blog in the style of Rust's documentation.
+The result is a daily news summarization publication in the style of Rust's documentation.

 ![Screenshot of blog](./screenshot-of-website.png)